keithotuomagie/telcom_analysis/README.md

 - Accuracy: 85.6%
 - F1 Score: 27.7%

 This is a strong start to understanding and identifying any trends with customer churn.
 The evaluation metrics associated with the test data is close to the evaluation metrics associated with the training data.
+This signifies a lack of overfitting and underfitting.

-However, the Area Under Curve (AUC) calculated for the test data baseline model is approximately 82.7%.
-This is due to the number of false positives, or 102, calculated.
-Improvement in any future logistic regression model could be associated with decreasing the number of false positives predicted, or increasing the number of true positives predicted.
+The Area Under the Curve (AUC) calculated for the test data baseline logistic regression model is approximately 82.7%.

+I want to highlight that the recall evaluation metric for the test data is 18.4%.
+This is the crucial evaluation metric for the business problem.
+As a note, recall is calculated by dividing the *Number of True Positives* by *Number of Actual Positives*.

+A false positive is associated with a customer that was identified as a client that churned.
+However, the customer did not churn.
+In other words, SyriaTelcom did not lose the actual business.

+A false negative is associated with a customer that was identified as a client that did not churn, but actually discontinued the service.
+This is a loss of revenue for SyriaTelcom.

+As a result, any model created needs to minimize the amount of false negatives.
+Recall is the appropriate model evaluation metric that accentuates the identification of false negatives.

 ## Tuning the Baseline Logistic Regression Model

 I want to tune the Baseline Logistic Regression Model in order to better predict whether or not a customer will churn.
+More importantly, I want to minimize the amount of false negatives identified.

 I will attempt this by inversely adjusting the weights of the target in accordance with the (target) frequencies.
 I will call this model the "Balanced Logistic Regression Model".